 As an economist and historian, Pascal is the author of several contributions.
 His research interests and his academic work focus on monetary issues, the functioning of financial markets and economic philosophy.
 He is a member of various think tanks such as the "Société d’Economie politique" and the 300 Club, as well as the MSCI Advisory Council and Bretton Woods Committee.

-Pascal was awarded European CIO of the Year 2013 by Funds Europe Magazine and received the Institutional Investor Manager Lifetime Achievement Award in 2016.
+Pascal was awarded European CIO of the Year 2013, 2018 and 2021 by Funds Europe Magazine and received the Institutional Investor Manager Lifetime Achievement Award in 2016.
 His book 10 weeks into Covid 19 - Psyche, Money, Narratives – an interpretation of the crisis was awarded the Turgot Financial Economy prize in 2022.

 Pascal studied at the Ecole Normale Supérieure.
 He is a graduate of Institut d’Etudes Politiques and holds a PhD in Finance from Paris-Dauphine University.

 Quantitative Easing has destabilised the finances of pension plans and heightened the role of liquidity management

 As quantitative easing reaches a point of diminishing returns, capital conservation and liquidity management have become paramount for Europe’s pension plans Pension plans favour defe [...]

 Trade war escalation and impact on world trade and economic growth Alessia Berardi, Deputy Head of Macroeconomic Research Trade tensions re-escalated during the summer.
 Starting on 1 [...]

 Back to school.
 Back to normal?
 Financial markets have been rattled in the past weeks over escalating trade war between the US and China as both imposed tariffs and counter-tariffs on [...]